wkeeling/useful_things/git_hook_check_message.md

 The script is able to access the commit message by opening a file that Git has passed as the first argument.

 As well as validating that the message starts with the ticket number, the script also checks for the presence of a colon and a space between the ticket number and the message.
+It will also ignore any `fixup!` prefix.

 Save the above script to a file called `commit-msg` in your `<project>/.git/hooks` for it to take effect for just that project.